Exploring Universal Intrinsic Task Subspace via Prompt Tuning: Experiment and Analysis

 \paragraph{Improving Prompt Tuning Stability with \ourmodel.}

-In Table \ref{tab:variance}, we show the mean standard deviation (\texttt{std}) of test scores for $120$ tasks over $10$ runs comparing \ourmodel ($d_I$ = $10$), fine-tuning and prompt tuning.
-We observe that prompt tuning is the most unstable strategy with the highest \texttt{std}, while fine-tuning exhibits far more stable.
-Instability of soft prompt tuning may influence the practical use of this technique.
-Intuitively, \ourmodel tries to find low-dimensional intrinsic subspace and learn new tasks with only a few free parameters, which will help improve the stability, and \ourmodel surely becomes the most stable methods in Table~\ref{tab:variance}.
+In Table \ref{tab:variance}, we show the mean standard deviations (\texttt{std}) of test scores for $120$ few-shot tasks over $10$ runs comparing \ourmodel ($d_I$ = $10$), fine-tuning and prompt tuning (PT).
+We observe that PT is the most unstable strategy with the highest \texttt{std}, while fine-tuning is far more stable.
+The instability of PT may influence its practical uses.
+Intuitively, \ourmodel only tunes a few free parameters, which will conduce to improving the stability, and \ourmodel surely becomes the most stable method in Table~\ref{tab:variance}.

-To make the stability advantage brought by \ourmodel practical, we propose to use the solutions found by \ourmodel as the initialization for the vanilla prompt tuning.
-Specifically, we continue the experiments of partition \textit{random} on $\mathcal{T}_\text{test}$ choosing $d_I = 10$ and initialize the soft prompts by back-projecting the found solutions in the subspace during IST.
-Other details are kept the same compared with prompt tuning baseline.
-We observe that the standard variance achieved in this way is significantly lower than the vanilla prompt tuning ($1.65$ v.s. $4.19$) while in this way we can achieve $103.4\%$ of $E_\text{rel}^\text{PT}$, i.e., the performance could also be improved from $59\%$ (IST).
-This indicates that both \ourmodel and prompt tuning could be further combined in a two-stage manner.
-This experiment also demonstrates that although our \ourmodel pipeline mainly works as an analytical framework in this paper, it can also bring practical benefits.
-We will explore more practical use of \ourmodel in future.
+Furthermore, we propose to use the solutions found by \ourmodel as the initialization for the vanilla PT.
+Specifically, we conduct vanilla PT of split \textit{random} on $\mathcal{T}_\text{test}$ choosing $d_I = 10$ and initialize the soft prompts by back-projecting the IST solutions in the subspace.
+Other details are kept the same as the PT baseline.
+We observe that the \texttt{std} achieved in this way is significantly lower than the vanilla PT ($1.65$ v.s. $4.19$) and we can achieve $103.4\%$ of $E_\text{rel}^\text{PT}$, i.e., the performance could also be improved.
+This indicates that \ourmodel and vanilla PT can be combined in a two-stage manner to improve the training stability and achieve satisfying performance.